 - Transcription– Many people confuse transcription and data entry jobs.
 The main difference is that when you work as a transcriber you are usually listening to an audio recording and transcribing it by entering it into the computer.
 There are several different types of transcription jobs.
 Some general transcription companies may hire anyone that can type quickly and accurately while medical and legal transcription companies will require more training and usually some experience.

 - Virtual teachers– Those with a teaching degree in need of a work from home job will find that virtual teaching jobs are a good fit for your experience and passion.
-There are a wide variety of companies that hire online teachers for college level classes but a lot of people do not know that there are virtual teaching companies out there that hire all the way down to the elementary level.
-Public school at home companies are growing in popularity offering a compromise between homeschooling and public school.
+There is a wide variety of companies that hire online teachers for college-level classes but a lot of people do not know that there are virtual teaching companies out there that hire all the way down to the elementary level.
+The public school at home companies are growing in popularity offering a compromise between homeschooling and public school.
 These companies hire online teachers for all levels and subjects.

 - Freelance Writing– You can write for so many companies.
 Even bloggers love freelance writers.
 I often hire writers (or anyone) when they present me with a great story or idea that I know that my readers will love!
 If it is something that makes life easier or encourages someone, I’m all in!

 - Search Engine Evaluators– This is one type of work from home job many people have not heard of.
 Search engine evaluators work for third-party companies hired by the big search engines to evaluate search engine results and help them provide the most accurate listings for search terms.
 Companies that hire frequently for these positions include Leapforce, Lionbridge, and Appen.

 - Telemarketing– While this might not be the most popular work from home job, some people really excel at sales and would be a perfect fit for these telecommuting positions.
 Similar to virtual call center jobs, these positions require phone work but may include both incoming and outgoing phone calls.
 Positions usually offer a base hourly wage with bonuses for sales.